DolphinGui/function_pipes/README.md

 The syntax is `[parameters] | mtx::pipe([lambda])`.
 If there are multiple parameters, use `std::tuple` to combine them and the library will deal with `std::apply` for you.
+Other parameters for other functions should be captured and stored within the lambda

 ```c++
 int main(){